cchabanois/mesfavoris/README.rst

    :alt: Drag to your running Eclipse workspace to install mesfavoris Drag this image to your running Eclipse workspace to install mesfavoris

-You can also add the release update site url to your eclipse installation : https://dl.bintray.com/cchabanois/mesfavoris/updates
+You can also add the release update site url to your eclipse installation : https://cchabanois.github.io/mesfavoris-updates/

-There is also a development update site that is updated for each successful build.

-The development update site url is : https://dl.bintray.com/cchabanois/mesfavoris-development/updates

 .. image:: /docs/install.png?raw=true
     :alt: Install Mesfavoris